clangen/musikcube/README.md

 # musikcube

-a cross-platform audio engine and player written in C++.
+a cross-platform audio engine and player written in c++.

 # musikbox

 a curses frontend to musikcube.

-musicbox compiles and runs easily on Windows, macOS and Linux.
+musicbox compiles and runs easily on windows, macos and linux. it also runs well on a raspberry pi with raspbian, and can be setup as a streaming audio server.

 it looks something like this on windows:

 ![windows screenshot](https://raw.githubusercontent.com/clangen/clangen-projects-static/master/musikcube/screenshots/windows.png)

-and this on macOS:
+and this on macos:

 ![osx screenshot](https://raw.githubusercontent.com/clangen/clangen-projects-static/master/musikcube/screenshots/osx.png)

-and linux:
+and on linux:

 ![linux screenshot](https://raw.githubusercontent.com/clangen/clangen-projects-static/master/musikcube/screenshots/linux.png)